-The Iberian Wolf (Canis lupus signatus) is a subspecies of the Grey Wolf, a canid or canine mammal.
+The Iberian Wolf (Canis lupus signatus) is a subspecies of the Grey Wolf, a canid or canine mammal in the Canidae family.
 It is also known as the Spanish Wolf.

 The Iberian Wolf is dog-like with thick, grey fur and a white stroke on its cheek that joins its white throat.
 It has white marks on its upper lips.
 It has a triangular-shaped face with a wide forehead, medium-sized ears, and dark orange-brown eyes.
 It has a reddish snout (nose).
 Its tail is long with dark markings.
 It also has dark markings on its front legs (signatus means ‘marked’).
 It has orange-brown eyes.